Dikachi-official/printf/README.md

-printf A simple printf function built by Dikachi-Official and hercjay for Alx software Engineering School.
+printf A simple printf function built by Dikachi-Official and Hercjay for Alx software Engineering School.

 Welcome Rebuild of the standard printf function in C. Our project required a function capable of printing with the %d, %c, %s, and %% specifiers to standard output. printf returns the number of characters printed (excluding the null byte at the end of strings).
 We were not asked to handle flag characters, field width, precision, or length.